 Now, obviously I fabricated these numbers out of thin air in order to make a point.
 But based on recent conversations with a variety of people who earn irregular income (bloggers, designers, contractors, entrepreneurs), many folks are facing this sort of situation in 2009.
 Their incomes have dropped, and their budgets weren’t ready to cope with this.

 Projecting cash flow is only part of the battle.
 After finding a basis for my budget, I followed a simple system to manage my money.
 I recommend using two different bank accounts to make this work:

-- The second is your personal account, and it’s from this that you’ll pay your ongoing expenses.
-There’s no need to open a new account if you already have one that will work.
+The second is your personal account, and it is from this that you will pay your ongoing expenses.
+There is no need to open a new account if you already have one that will work.
 I just use my existing credit union checking account.

 Every month as you earn income, receive it (and leave it) in your business account.
 This is where you accumulate your cash.
 Because it’s in a high-yield account, it earns interest as it waits for you to use it.

 From this money, pay yourself as if you were an employee.
 Your monthly salary is whatever you calculated as your monthly budget, your minimum monthly income from the past 12 months.
 On a set date each month, write yourself a paycheck.
 Leave the rest of the money in your business account.
 (Here’s more on the “virtual employer” concept.)

 At the end of each year, three things happen.